ProlificsPanther/BootstrapDatatables/README.md

 # Panther with Bootstrap Datatables
-This repository contains  a sample of how to integrate a Panther Grid screen with Bootstrap Datatables.
-The sample also demostrates a JQuery Click event on a row.
+This sample contains a responsive Panther Grid/Bootstrap Datatable screen.The sample also demostrates a JQuery Click event on a row.

 # Prerequisite
   * Panther Web 5.5*